Pet Podcasts

 While birds should be taken out of the cage as much as possible to socialize them and provide exercise, they should never be left unsupervised.
 To provide mental stimulation and physical exercise, birds should be provided with safe toys that are good to chew on, such as items made from soft wood, cardboard, paper, or chewable food items such as coconut husks and corncobs.

-"Bird's Eye View" Theme Song Written & Produced by Mark Winter
+"Bird's Eye View " Theme Song Written & Produced by Mark Winter

-© Copyright Song-O-Saurus Music (ASCAP)
+© Copyright Such Fun Music (ASCAP)

 Episode 6 - Birds of Another Feather